 Moab itinerary day 3 – Enjoy a sunrise visit to Dead Horse Point State Park and Canyonlands National Park

-On the third day of your Moab itinerary, start the day early so you can catch the sunrise over the Colorado River at Dead Horse Point State Park.
+The third day of your Moab itinerary starts early, so you can catch the sunrise over the Colorado River at Dead Horse Point State Park.
 Check ahead so see when the sun is rising and plan to be there 20 – 30 minutes beforehand.
 Dress warmly as desert mornings are cold.
 Allow 40 minutes to drive the 30 miles.

 Head back into town for breakfast and enjoy a leisurely few hours before heading back in the same direction – this time to explore the Islands in the Sky section of Canyonlands National Park.

 Try the Murphy Point hikein the Islands in the Sky Area.
 And don’t forget to check out Mesa Arch.
 It’s an easy hike and the view is incredible.

-Day 4: Head to the Needles District of Canyonlands National Park
+Day 4 on your Moab trip – Head to the Needles District of Canyonlands National Park

 Allow a full day to explore the Needles District of Canyonlands National Park.
 Its 74 miles southwest of Moab so it will take you about 1 hour and 20 minutes to drive it.
 Before you leave Moab stock up on cold drinks and lunch supplies.

 Once on Highway 211, the road that takes you to the Visitor Centre – take the time to stop at Newspaper Rock Archaeological Site.
 I also found pausing by the side of the road to appreciate the emptiness of the area very worthwhile.

-Moab Itinerary day 5: Spend a day on a bike
+Moab itinerary day 5: Spend a day on a mountain bike